 Scottish Rugby reserves the right to approve all matches and tournaments taking place within its jurisdiction.
-Under iRB rules special permission is also required for any tour match or tournament featuring teams from more than one Union.
-Clubs are also reminded that specific permission is required to play a match in Scotland during the Summer break (“Close Time”).
+Under World Rugby rules special permission is also required for any tour match or tournament featuring teams from more than one Union.
+Clubs are also reminded that specific permission is required to play a match in Scotland during the summer break (“Close Time”) and for games against “scratch” teams.

-These rules are further explained within our domestic regulation Authorisation of Matches and Tours.
+These rules are further explained within our domestic regulation Scottish Domestic Regulation 16 Match Approvals and Permission to Tour.
 All those within the Scottish Rugby Union’s jurisdiction are required to comply with this Regulation.

-Further assistance in relation to Permission to Tour and obtaining our consent for a match during the Summer break is available below.
+Further assistance in relation to Permission to Tour, obtaining our consent to hold a match during Close Time and for games involving scratch teams is available below.

-iRB Regulation 16 sets out the approval process in relation to international tours and tournaments.
-Scottish Rugby has adopted this iRB Regulation into our own domestic regulations.
+WR Regulation 16 sets out the approval process in relation to international tours and tournaments.
+Scottish Rugby has adopted this WR Regulation into its domestic regulations.

 Guidance as to how a club or affiliated school can obtain Permission to Tour or Permission to Host a Tour from another Union can be found below: